 If there is a discrepancy between the Engineer's acceptance test result and the Contractor's test result, the Contractor may ask for the Dispute Resolution sample to be tested.
-If the Dispute Resolution sample substantiates the original acceptance test result, the Contractor, after two such Dispute Resolution samples, will be charged a fee of \$125 for all further Dispute Resolution cores that substantiate the acceptance test result.
-If the Dispute Resolution sample substantiates the Contractor will not be charged a fee.
+If the Dispute Resolution sample, substantiates the original acceptance test result, the Contractor, after two such Dispute Resolution samples, will be charged a fee of \$125 for all further Dispute Resolution cores that substantiate the acceptance test result.
+If the Dispute Resolution sample substantiates the Contractor's test result, the Contractor's test result, the Contractor will not be charged a fee.